josnw/xlsx2fac/README.md

    <code>LOOP:${path to loop profil filename}[TAB]${row name for group}[TAB]${row name for sort}</code>

-   in this case the whole spreadsheet is import.
-It's not for large files / check the memory limit in the php configuration.
+   in case of a sort row the whole spreadsheet is import.
+It's not for large files / check the memory limit in the php configuration. you can use NOSORT as sortrow for large file without sorting

 3. change the values